 Things have certainly changed since then.
 During the past 20 years, academics have found strong evidence of profitability using trend following methods, such as moving averages.
 As with momentum, behavioral finance is what opened the door to serious trend following research by the academic community.
 A large body of research now shows that price trends exist in part due to long-standing behavioral biases by investors, such as anchoring and hoarding.
 Price trends are created when investors initially under-react and subsequently over-react to information because of strongly ingrained behavioral tendencies.

 There are now over a dozen well-researched academic papers documenting extraordinary risk-adjusted returns from trend following methods.
-Here are three excellent, recently released papers on the subject of trend following:
+Here are two excellent, recently released papers on the subject of trend following:

 Trend Factor: A New Determinant of Cross-Section Stock Returns by Han, Zhou, and Zhu